martinwittmann/project-cmd/README.md

 * Project templates: Quickly create reproducable projects based on definable templates.
 * Manage hosts files: List, add and remove host entries via single commands.

+# Testing / Running it
+To test project cmd: execute `pip install --editable .`

+Requirements.txt is not needed since pip install downloads all dependencies defined in setup.py

 # Who can profit by using Project Cmd